lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * 'ed-tp', specifying a means for transporting EDHOC messages supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Transport ID' column of the "EDHOC Transports" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
 This parameter MAY occur multiple times, with each occurrence specifying a means for transporting EDHOC messages.

-* 'ed-ta-uuid', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of EDHOC peers, as a UUID {{RFC9562}}.
+* 'ed-ta-edcred-uuid', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of other EDHOC peers, as a UUID {{RFC9562}}.
 This parameter MUST specify a single value, which is the UUID in its string format (see Section 4 of {{RFC9562}}).
 This parameter MAY occur multiple times, with each occurrence specifying one trust anchor identifier.

-* 'ed-ta-kid', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of EDHOC peers, as a binary key identifier.
+* 'ed-ta-edcred-kid', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of other EDHOC peers, as a binary key identifier.
 This parameter MUST specify a single value, which is the base64url-encoded text string of the binary representation of the key identifier.
 This parameter MAY occur multiple times, with each occurrence specifying one trust anchor identifier.

-* 'ed-ta-c5t', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of EDHOC peers, as a hash of a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+* 'ed-ta-edcred-c5t', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of other EDHOC peers, as a hash of a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 This parameter MUST specify a single value, which is the base64url-encoded text string of the binary representation of the certificate hash encoded as a COSE_CertHash {{RFC9360}}.
 This parameter MAY occur multiple times, with each occurrence specifying one trust anchor identifier.

-* 'ed-ta-c5u', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of EDHOC peers, as a URI {{RFC3986}} pointing to a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+* 'ed-ta-edcred-c5u', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of other EDHOC peers, as a URI {{RFC3986}} pointing to a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 This parameter MUST specify a single value, which is the URI pointing to the certificate.
 This parameter MAY occur multiple times, with each occurrence specifying one trust anchor identifier.

-* 'ed-ta-x5t', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of EDHOC peers, as a hash of an X.509 certificate {{RFC5280}}.
+* 'ed-ta-edcred-x5t', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of other EDHOC peers, as a hash of an X.509 certificate {{RFC5280}}.
 This parameter MUST specify a single value, which is the base64url-encoded text string of the binary representation of the certificate hash encoded as a COSE_CertHash {{RFC9360}}.
 This parameter MAY occur multiple times, with each occurrence specifying one trust anchor identifier.

-* 'ed-ta-x5u', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of EDHOC peers, as a URI {{RFC3986}} pointing to an X.509 certificate {{RFC5280}}.
+* 'ed-ta-edcred-x5u', specifying the identifier of a trust anchor supported by the server for verifying authentication credentials of other EDHOC peers, as a URI {{RFC3986}} pointing to an X.509 certificate {{RFC5280}}.
 This parameter MUST specify a single value, which is the URI pointing to the certificate.
 This parameter MAY occur multiple times, with each occurrence specifying one trust anchor identifier.

 # Representation of an EDHOC Application Profile # {#sec-app-profile-cbor}